 It was early 1961 when they began fabricating a 45-foot square base system to distribute the

 weight on the roof.
-This was made out of structural steel which was welded to construct a form
+This was made out of structural steel which was welded to construct a base form

-that ended up being close to 4 tons, and capable of supporting the massive structure.
+capable of supporting the massive structure.
 First,

 every length had to be cut and prepared and gotten up to the roof, as well as the heavy welder.